frankt716/cse-191-fall23/rec02.lagda.md

 # Propositional Logic

 > :warning: Coding is **not** required for this class.
-> :warning: You can safely ignore all code snippets in this document.
+> You can safely ignore all code snippets in this document.

 <details>